 Once in the KOFA National Wildlife Refuge, MST&T Road travels for eight miles before dead-ending near a radio tower.
 Most of the route is suitable for RV driving, but the road does get bumpier the farther you go.
 The available sites for camping are numerous, although the local prickly fauna (aka cactus) is thick in places.

 A few miles farther, between mile markers 95 and 96, is the northernmost area for camping inside the KOFA National Wildlife Refuge.
 Crystal Hill is a popular spot not only for camping but also for collecting quartz crystals.

 A small mountain littered with crystal formations attracts adventurous types looking for treasures.
 Most of the crystals have been removed over the years, but many small crystals remain.

-The Crystal Hill camping area is close to conveniences such as water, food and fuel, but it’s not as scenic as the locations father south.
+The Crystal Hill camping area is close to conveniences such as water, food, and fuel, but it’s not as scenic as the locations farther south.
 Located about eight miles south of Quartzsite, the road runs alongside a power and gas line.